St. Mark’s Reopening Plan

 General Policies: On Time and In Person!

 • Students WILL be required to wear masks at AT ALL TIMES.

 • Teachers and staff will wear face coverings such as masks or shields.

 • Social distancing will be utilized.
 Classrooms with larger numbers will use a combination of distancing and barriers.

 • If needed, we will be able to use the Fellowship Hall (four to a table with physical barriers between students) and devices that will allow students to view and participate in real time activities with the rest of the class.

 • Restroom use will be limited by location.
 Students will only use the restroom in their classroom if it has one.
-Grades 1&2 will use bathroom #1; Grades 3&4 will use bathroom #2; Grades 5&6 will use bathroom #3; and Grades 7&8 will use bathroom #4.
+Grade 1 will use bathroom #1; Grade 2 will use the bathroom in their room; Grades 3&4 will use bathroom #2; Grades 5&6 will use bathroom #3; Grades 7&8 will use bathroom #4.

 • Recess and lunch times will be scheduled to help minimize the number of people in common areas such as hallways.